Genealogy of a Name

 2026

-Ezio Gribaudo (1929–2022) was a prolific, wide-ranging artist based in Torino whose most well-known works involve blind-embossing card or other pliable material.
-To mark the 60th anniversary of his winning the Grand Prize for an exhibition of such pieces at the 1966 Venice Biennial, I conceived of this series of fifteen unique T-shirts – a kind of “catalogue for the body” – for Archivio Gribaudo, which is based in Gribaudo’s former house and studio.
+Ezio Gribaudo (1929–2022) was a prolific, wide-ranging artist based in Torino whose most renowned works involve blind-embossing card or other pliable material.
+To mark the 60th anniversary of his winning the Grand Prize for an exhibition of such pieces at the 1966 Venice Biennial, I conceived of this series of fifteen unique T-shirts – a kind of “catalogue for the body” – for Archivio Gribaudo, which is based in his former house and studio.

 With thanks to Lilou Vidal for the invitation, and for doing all the research.